Noted by the Sutra 1.14, Patanjali,

 "Consider buying a travel mat that is specifically made to be folded to fit in the smallest carry-on.
 It won't provide much cushion, but it will protect you from dirty surfaces and give your hands and feet something to grip."

 Be Realistic.
 For Real.

-Let’s be real.
-Don’t tell yourself you are going to set aside an hour a day to practice if you know in the back of your head that that’s probably not going to happen.
 Be realistic with yourself and make commitments that you can handle.
 Even just practicing a few key poses here and there, or doing some morning stretches/bed yoga to maintain the sense of balance.
-Scale your yoga for travel.
+Scale for your yoga for travel.

 Restorative yoga before bed can aid in conquering the new sleeping environment.
 Take yourself through a couple flows in between plans while possibly changing outfits or stopping for a short break.
 Take advantage of every free moment to give back to your mind, body, and spirit.

 "I let my goals slip away and end up feeling guilty about not maintain things that are truly important to me, that in my everyday life are manageable and accessible."